prisnr-games/secret-dapp/contracts/README.md

  --name secretdev enigmampc/secret-network-sw-dev:v1.2.2-1
 ```

-If you are not running this command from the contract directory, adjust the `$(pwd)` part of the `-v` parameter to mount the contract directory in the container.
+If you are not running this command from the `contracts` directory, adjust the `$(pwd)` part of the `-v` parameter to mount the contract directory in the container.

 ### Uploading contract to local dev chain